23 last-minute World Book Day costume ideas for 2025

 Kids cat costume pattern

-We've featured a shop-brought version here – this Gangsta Granny costume is £12.99 on Amazon, but you can make our own with a few basic supplies.
+We've featured a shop-brought version here – this Gangsta Granny costume is available below, but you can make our own with a few basic supplies if you want to get crafty.

 Gangsta granny fancy dress